CreativeMaladjustment/stelligent-u-020201208/11-parameter-store/README.md

 _When you look at your stack in the CloudFormation console, can you find the values of your parameter resources there?_

+> CloudFormation lists the parameter resources under the resources tab.
+From there one can click the link and open the value in the parameter store rather than having to look for them.

 #### Lab 11.1.3: Integration with CloudFormation

 CloudFormation can use Parameter Store keys and values as